-I love this question because it points to something you probably aren’t thinking about just yet…
+I love this question because it points to something you probably aren’t even thinking about just yet…

 I wasn’t even thinking about it when I came out with my first solo album, Shipwrecked… My Sentiments (but I wish I had been!).

 Okay, that’s probably enough buildup.
-Let’s start digging into this incredibly important question.
+Let’s dig into this incredibly important question.

 First, a bit of Background on My First Release

 When I put together Shipwrecked… I didn’t even know about music distributors like CD Baby.

 Of course, when I found out what they could do for me, I got excited.

 “What?
 They automatically push my music everywhere?
 Gimme!”